 Savage Mill offers a blend of unique spaces, historic authenticity, and personal relationships.
 This mix is the perfect home for creative solopreneurs like Shané Gooding, owner of photography studio Imiivo Studios.
-One recent morning, we headed to her space at the far end of the Carding Building’s 3rd floor in the Carding Building to hear Shané’s story.
+One recent morning, we headed to her space at the far end of the Carding Building’s 3rd floor to hear Shané’s story.

 How did you get started with photography?